 One important consideration before purchasing this printer is that it must be used with the SELPHY proprietary photo paper.
 So those looking to save money on aftermarket or off-brand photo paper will be out of luck.
 And while the LCD screen is a nice touch, some folks think it’s a shame that the printer isn’t touchscreen-compatible like many competitor brands.

-Best Wireless Printer: HP OfficeJet Pro 9015e Wireless Printer
+Best Wireless: HP OfficeJet Pro 9015e Wireless Printer

 Why It Made The Cut: As the best wireless printer, print professional-quality, color documents such as brochures, flyers, and presentations with this all-in-one inkjet printer.